 - List any symptoms you've been having and for how long.

 - List your key medical information, including any other medical conditions and any medications, vitamins and supplements you're taking.

 - Keep a daily log of the time you spend on activities that strain your eyes, such as looking at digital devices, reading and being exposed to glare.

-- List questions to ask your doctor.
-Creating a list of questions can help you make the most of your time with your doctor.
+- List questions to ask during your appointment.
+Creating a list of questions can help you make the most of your time.

-For eyestrain, some basic questions to ask your doctor include:
+For eyestrain, some basic questions to ask include:

 - What are other possible causes?

 - Do I need any tests to confirm the diagnosis?